When She Holds Out Her Hands

 You see, she lost her husband last June to Alzheimer’s, and several weeks before he passed away she had fallen and broke her back.

-There she sat, this lovely tiny woman, right next to the monolith of commercial hot water that was frustrating me down to my very marrow.
+There she sat, this lovely tiny woman, right next to that monolith to commercial hot water I was frustrating me down to my very marrow.
 She smiled at me and asked if there I knew anyone who could help her.

 Did you hear that, that my friend.
 That’s right, that is the sound of a train crashing and falling off a cliff.
 Toot toot.
 Buh-bye.

-I laughed.
-She had been sitting next to my biggest problem of the day, and hadn’t really noticed or cared until then.
+I laughed, she had been sitting next too my biggest problem of the day and hadn’t really noticed or cared until then.
 I lightly explained to her what was going on.

 She looked me in the eyes, “You’re like me, you can get through this.
 Just have faith.”

 Faith.
 Wow, that magical thing that was waxing and waning like a tide in my life.
 I nodded.

 I agreed to help her with her music quest.
 I told her I had many people who could help her put her stereo back together, and that we could find a turntable for her somewhere.